great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 </TabItem>
 </Tabs>

+## 3. Creating Expectations and validating your data
-### 3. Create a Checkpoint and pass it the DataFrame at runtime
+### Create a Checkpoint and pass it the DataFrame at runtime

 You will need an Expectation Suite to validate your data against.
 If you have not already created an Expectation Suite for your in-memory DataFrame, reference [How to create and edit Expectations with instant feedback from a sample Batch of data](../../expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md) to create your suite.